 Having driven in Collins' car and dropped his keys by his bedside, she recalls the fact that the dead men are just on the road outside the gate.
 Realizing that it would be unsanitary, gory and a great disservice to Collins and his neighbors to leave the bodies of the men lying in the streets as lifeless as they are, Linda rushes to the men and dragging their lifeless bodies like a sack of sand, she tosses them one after the other into the booth of her vehicle.
 Starting her engine, she drives to a very secluded river, River Dzerdok and without wasting another moment to think about it, she attaches two bricks with some chains she had seen on her way to the river and tossing them both into the river, it drags them both into the river, decapitating one of them, Williams to be precise, in the process which causes her to puke on the head in disgust before kicking it like a football into the river to join its body under the river.

-CHAPTER 3

 "Finally", Linda thinks to herself, as she uses her right hand to clean off the water that splashed on her face when she kicked the head into the river.
 "It is done."